Arthur-Conan-Dog/before-blog/session/conf/react-conf-2016.md

 #### Example: click to square the numbers

-handleClick calls setState => react add a list of updates to an update queue => schedule the work that has to happen.
-As for setState, react considers it as deferred works and schedule it to happen later.(How?)
+`handleClick` calls `setState` => react add a list of updates to an update queue => schedule the work that has to happen.
+As for `setState`, react considers it as deferred works and schedule it to happen later.(How?)

 How to schedule the updates to happen later? => use `requestIdleCallback`